COVID-19: Guidance and resources to manage work health and safety

 Domestic and Family violence

 Working from home may not be the safest workplace for some workers.
-It is important that workers advise their manager, supervisor and/or WHS Unit of any risks associated with working from home so alternative working arrangements can be made, such as working from the usual workplace or another location.
+It is important that workers advise their manager, supervisor and/or WHS Unit of any risks associated with working from home.

-While employers have a duty to ensure workers and others are not exposed to risks to their health and safety while working from home, it is difficult for an employer to offer alternative work arrangements where the worker has not disclosed the existence of, or potential risk of, domestic and family violence.
+While employers have a duty to ensure workers and others are not exposed to risks to their health and safety while working from home, it is difficult for an employer to assist the worker if the worker has not disclosed the existence of, or potential risk of, domestic and family violence.

-While workers may have reasons for not wanting to disclose domestic and family violence, they also need to be aware of their duties to take reasonable care for their own and others’ health and safety.
+While workers may have reasons for not wanting to disclose domestic and family violence, they also need to be aware of their duties to take reasonable care for their own and others’ health and safety while they are at work.

 When communicating with workers, employers can proactively advocate the use of support services such as the Employee Assistance Program (EAP) and local domestic and family violence support organisations.